rajveerjat/rajveerjat.github.io/_pages/about.md

 Welcome!

-Professionally, I make sense of data at Western Digital, San Jose as a PhD Econometrician.

-Out of intellectual curiosity, I pursue academic quantitative research in my free time.

 I’ve earned a PhD in Econometrics from the University of California, Riverside.

 Here is my <a href="https://escholarship.org/uc/item/95d9k9rc" target="_blank" rel="noopener noreferrer">PhD Thesis</a> and <a href="http://rajveerjat.github.io/files/resume.pdf" target="_blank" rel="noopener noreferrer">CV</a>.